-Originally brought into the project to provide a second opinion on one element of the project, McLaren’s scope increased to include a range of structural engineering services, including an evaluation of the historic Turkish bath building in the central courtyard.
-McLaren prepared remedial repair drawings for terra cotta block bearing walls with terra cotta tile arch floor/roof system.
+Originally brought into the project to provide a second opinion on one element of the project, McLaren’s scope increased to include a range of structural engineering services for this mixed use conversion.
+This included an evaluation of the historic Turkish bath building in the central courtyard.
+With historic preservation in mind, McLaren prepared remedial repair drawings for terracotta block bearing walls with terracotta tile arch floor/roof system.

 In addition, McLaren designed the retrofit of two elevator shafts, provided structural design support for new HVAC equipment, and assessed the structural damage below the Calvert Street entrance, which included preparation of bid documents for required repairs.